 in order to limit the impacts of development on fish.
 Fish are particularly sensitive to cumulative impacts because watersheds are connected

 , and impacts from a localized development can spread downstream.
-We are calling for big-picture regional planning for the far north in Ontario
+We are calling for big-picture regional planning for northern Ontario

 , so that the cumulative impacts of development at the watershed level are considered and accounted for in planning processes.